 - Hiking & Adventure Travel Pants (His & Hers): You’re going to need a pair of pants that serve multiple purposes and are up for adventure anywhere: beach, jungle, river, mountains, and city.
 Luckily, these awesome prAna hiking pants were designed with travel and hiking in mind and were up to every challenge we threw at them.
 They’re also quick-dry, so I even wore them while white-water rafting and waterfall rappelling in San Gil.

 - Travel Jeans: Unlike regular jeans, travel jeans are designed specifically to solve travel-related woes.
 One of my personal woes is the lack of pockets on women’s jeans.
 My favorite travel jeans have 6 POCKETS.
 6!!
 And 2 of them are zipped and hidden inside other pockets, for extra pickpocket protection – crucial in any European country.
 Jeremy and I each have a pair of Aviator USA black jeans.
 They’re super stretchy and buttery soft, dry quickly in the rain or when wet, and keep our legs warm when it’s cold out.
 They’re cozy enough to wear on a plane, stretchy enough to accommodate that 5 extra pounds of holiday weight I always seem to bring back home with me, and they’re super cute!
 We’re both obsessed.
-You can get a pair of men’s or women’s jeans on the Aviator USA website.
+Read more in our guides to travel pants for women and men.

 - Hemp Clothing: Much like merino wool, hemp is a fantastic travel textile.
 It’s also temperature regulating, meaning it’s cool to the touch and keeps you cool when it’s hot (but also insulates you when it’s cold out).
 It’s also naturally anti-bacterial, so you won’t get that stinky “I’ve been sweating in this for a week straight” smell.
 And as a huge bonus, hemp is more sustainable than most other textiles, requiring little water and almost no pesticides to thrive and grow.
 Hemp is even able to clean up polluted soil, making it a tool for actually fighting against climate change.
 Hell yeah!
 Because it’s not a super popular textile (yet), it’s a little hard to find.
 One of our favorite eco-friendly clothing brands, prAna, makes a fantastic hemp line – browse women’s and men’s.
 (Lia loves this comfy t-shirt!)

-- Day Bag: I carried this cute day bag with me every single day packed with my packable down jacket, an extra pair of gloves, and anything else I needed for the day – a notebook, a water bottle, an endless supply of snacks, whatever.
-Jeremy carried our camera gear in this bag along with his packable down jacket and scarf.
+- Day Bag: I carry this cute day bag with me every single day packed with anything I need for the day – a water bottle, an endless supply of snacks, whatever.

 Note: We didn’t list out everything here, so make sure you pack plenty of basics!